perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 point 142 … but which character is that?
 Perl doesn’t know, and Perl doesn’t care.
 Without a defined character set, a code point is just a number.

-(Aside: Part of Perl’s world-class Unicode support includes a set of tools that treat Perl strings as Unicode.
-Treating the string as Unicode Unicode but is not itself, fundamentally, Unicode.)

 To work around this problem, our JSON libraries make reasonable—though not necessarily correct—assumptions about what the string’s code points represent.